ericvo215/ericvo215/README.md

 - 👋 Hi, I’m Eric.
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python programming, DevOps, Azure Cloud, Terraform, and more
-- 🌱 I’m currently learning Python Programming.
+- 🌱 I’m currently learning Github Actions.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...